Pillar Content for Blogs: What is it and How to Create It?

 Using Pillar Posts for SEO

 Though pillar posts might seem a little complex at first, they can be a powerful and useful tool for businesses with a good content strategy.
-If you produce a lot of blog posts, your pillar posts will help to organise your content and strengthen your chances of ranking high on search engines.
+If you produce a lot of blog posts, your pillar posts will help to organize your content and strengthen your chances of ranking high on search engines.

-Master the art of pillar pages, and you’ll be able to present yourself as an authoritative thought leader in the eyes of your audience, while enhancing your position on Google.
+Master the art of pillar pages, and you’ll be able to present yourself as an authoritative thought leader in the eyes of your audience while enhancing your position on Google.

 Article by